 Research Expertise and Interest

-critical prison studies, queer/trans social movements, anti-colonial feminism
+critical prison studies, queer/trans social movements, anti-colonial feminism, gentrification, California housing market, critical theory

-Eric A. Stanley is an assistant professor in the Department of Gender and Women’s Studies at the University of California, Berkeley.
-They are also affiliated with the Haas LGBTQ Citizenship Research Cluster and the Program in Critical Theory.
+Eric A. Stanley is the Haas Distinguished Chair in LGBT Equity and an associate professor in the Department of Gender and Women’s Studies at the University of California, Berkeley where they are also affiliated with the Program in Critical Theory.

 In collaboration with Chris Vargas, Eric directed the films Criminal Queers (2019) and Homotopia (2008).